Mølen: Flora and fauna

-Flora

 A number of rare plant species have been recorded at Mølen.
 Some common species here are the Common juniper, Sloe, Common cotoneaster, Nordic currant, Black crowberry, Goldmoss stonecrop, Bird's-foot trefoil, Common kidneyvetch, Bloody crane's-bill, Common milkwort, Lady's bedstraw, Calluna, and Sheep's-fescue.

 Environmental disasters

 In the summer of 2009, Mølen was covered in oil by the Full City oil spill.
 A subsequent study found that the marine and fish life suffered no significant changes.